awalkaday/exhibition/hectolitre.md

 ____

 ## Photo report of the exhibition
-_Below is the visual documentation of before the opening of Hectolitre's doors, and while at least 50 visitors walked into the simulation of a photographer's studio.
+_Below is the visual documentation of before the opening of Hectolitre's doors, and while at least 50 visitors walked into the simulation of a photographer's studio._

+### Before
-The photos portray the rooms' decor and drawings on my exhibition's walls on the 2nd floor within Reactor, where I had painted and designed a space for the occasion.
+_The photos portray the rooms' decor and drawings on my exhibition's walls on the 2nd floor within Reactor, where I had painted and designed a space for the occasion.
 After the interactive and participative exhibition, I drew black and white marks on them to not reveal in front of public eyes everything so early.
 They were shot, squarely edited and styled by use of apps on a smartphone in the fashion of [awalkaday.art](https://awalkaday.art) Photo Collection._

-_My computer was put at the disposal of visitors to have a glimpse at the virtual exhibition hall on top of a wooden table in the middle of the white room.
-Chairs and a coat hanger were present.
-A wooden box containing handwriting tools, like chalks and spray cans (colored either in black or white), was placed near the wide-open entrance.
-Notice how windows remained open all the time.
-At the center of the black room was situated two photographic machines embracing each other, one defunct and ancient stored in the room, and one modern Canon ready for photoshoots of the marks._

-_To everyone who made the trip on short notice, **thank you** very much from the artistic heart of Brussels!
-Including the days-old baby of friends whose name I left on walls despite swearing to not write anywhere._

-### Before
 <p>
       <img src="Simulation-1/ea2bf0c6-ad97-4d6a-9b18-94a6eed4af23.jpg" style="width: 75%;" />
       <img src="Simulation-1/0d437feb-ced0-4fca-8216-424db287a88b.jpg" style="width: 75%;" />